I Have a Baby with Down Syndrome

 “Welcoming a Newborn with Down Syndrome: The New Parents’ Guide to the First Month" - Download the book here at no cost to parents.

-If you are ready, listed below is updated, correct information at the National Down Syndrome Congress, and the National Down Syndrome Society.
-There is a lot of information on both of these sites, so take it in chunks.
+If you are not ready to reach out yet to your local Down syndrome support group, you can find updated, correct information at the National Down Syndrome Congress.
 Take your time and learn about Down syndrome.
 Don’t overwhelm yourself; read it in chunks.
 If you have any questions along the way, contact us.